Daniel L. Gross

 Gross began his career at Sharp in 1979 as a clinical nurse at Sharp Memorial Hospital.
 Over the years, he served as clinical nurse IV, director of patient care services, regional director of critical care, regional director of patient care services and system vice president of clinical services.
 Prior to his role as executive vice president, Gross was chief executive officer of the Sharp Metropolitan Medical Campus for 11 years, where he had oversight of three hospitals, an outpatient surgery center, home care services and two senior centers.

-Gross is a member of the American Hospital Association (AHA) Board of Directors, chair of the AHA Operations Committee and chair of the AHA Regional Policy Board 9.
-He is a member and former chair of the Hospital Association of San Diego and Imperial Counties (HASDIC) Board of Directors, and past chair of the California Hospital Association (CHA) Board of Directors.
-In addition, he is a member of the California HealthCare Foundation Board, past chair of the Trauma Center Association of America Board of Directors and a member of the San Diego State University (SDSU) Campanile Foundation Board.
-Gross is also a member of the American Heart Association/American Stroke Association San Diego Chapter Board, a member of the West Health Institute Medical Advisory Board, a member of the Orbis Education Advisory Board and he serves as adjunct faculty for SDSU, University of San Diego (USD) and University of California at San Diego.
+Mr. Gross is an immediate past member of the American Hospital Association Board of Directors, a member of the California Hospital Association Board of Directors, and a member of the Hospital Association of San Diego and Imperial Counties (HASDIC) Board of Directors.
+In addition, he is a member of the California HealthCare Foundation Board, a member of the American Heart Association/American Stroke Association board, a member of the Orbis Education Advisory Board, and he serves as adjunct faculty for SDSU, University of San Diego (USD), and University of California at San Diego.